In association with

 In the evenings, make use of the sleek bathroom to freshen up after an adventure-filled day.

-Head upstairs to find a spacious king-size room, perfect for a restful night's sleep, with sloped ceilings, beams and a Velux window to appreciate the setting.
+Head upstairs to find a spacious double room, perfect for a restful night's sleep, with sloped ceilings, beams and a Velux window to appreciate the setting.

 Apple Cottage is perfectly located for exploring and unlocking the secrets of Somerset and the surrounding area.